The symptoms come on quickly: You feel your chest tighten, your heart rate skyrockets and you start sweating.

 It’s an alarming scenario, and your mind races to figure out what’s happening.
 Is it a heart attack?
 Or is it a panic attack?
 It can often be difficult to tell the difference (especially if you’ve had neither) and that only adds to the confusion and stress.

 A heart attack is when part of your heart doesn’t get enough blood.
-This usually happens because an artery that supplies blood to the heart is blocked.
-Common heart attack symptoms include:
+This usually happens because an artery that supplies blood to your heart is blocked.

-A panic attack is a sudden attack of overwhelming fear or anxiety.
-Panic attacks are not life-threatening, but they interfere with your quality of life and mental well-being.
+A panic attack is a sudden attack of overwhelming fear or anxiety, triggered by your body’s fight-or-flight response.
+Panic attacks aren’t life-threatening, but they interfere with your quality of life and mental well-being.

 People who have regular or frequent panic attacks may have a panic disorder, a type of anxiety disorder.
 But an isolated panic attack can happen to anyone, even without a panic disorder diagnosis.